Tube

 Signal to noise ratio (MM)

-The signal-to-noise ratio provided by the phono stage when working with an MM-type pickup (see "Intended use")
+Signal-to-noise ratio provided by the phono preamp when working with an MM type cartridge (see "Purpose")

-This parameter describes the relationship between the average output level and the average noise floor of the device.
-The higher it is, the clearer the sound is, the less extraneous interference it has.
-On the other hand, it is worth remembering that the overall sound quality provided by a phono stage depends on a number of other parameters.
-As a result, an advanced model with high sound quality may have a lower signal-to-noise ratio than a low-cost device.
+This parameter describes the ratio between the average level of the output signal and the average level of the device's inherent noise.
+The higher it is, the cleaner the sound reproduction, with fewer extraneous interferences.
+On the other hand, it is worth remembering that the overall sound quality provided by the phono preamp depends on a number of other parameters.
+As a result, an advanced model with high sound quality may have a lower signal-to-noise ratio than a budget device.

-Note that in universal phono stages (see "Intended use") the signal-to-noise ratio for MM cartridges is usually higher than for MC ones; this is due to the technical features of both.
+Note that in universal phono preamps (see "Purpose"), the signal-to-noise ratio for MM cartridges is usually higher than for MC due to the technical characteristics of each.

 Harmonic distortion (MM)